-In the TA segmentation in Figure 8, the onset of consonants are about 50 ms earlier than the conventional onset marked by landmarks such as the onset of the nasal murmur.
-The onset of vowels are even more earlier than the conventional onset: in each case starting at the same time as new onset of the preceding consonant.
+In the TA segmentation in Fig. 8, the onset of consonants is about 50 ms earlier than the conventional onset marked by landmarks such as the onset of the nasal murmur.
+The onset of vowels is earlier than the conventional onset by an even larger amount: in each case starting at the same time as the new onset of the preceding consonant.
 The new offsets of both consonants and vowels are also much earlier than the conventional offsets: at a point when the formants start to move toward the following segment(s).

 The onset or offset of a movement is sometimes acoustically hidden, however.
-For example, in Figure 8, the dotted curve adjoining the interrupted F2 movements is what F2 would look like had the oral cavity not been completely closed, based on articulatory data reported by Westbury and Hashi (1997) for nasals and Löfqvist and Graco (1999) for stops.
-In other words, the segmental division here is no different from that in Figure 7.
+For example, in Fig. 8, the dotted curve adjoining the interrupted F2 movements is what F2 would look like had the oral cavity not been completely closed, based on articulatory data reported by Westbury and Hashi (1997) for nasals and Löfqvist and Gracco (1999) for stops.
+In other words, the segmental division here is no different from that in Fig. 7.
 Also, at the beginning of an utterance, the onset of the articulatory movements is not acoustically manifest, as it takes time for the vocal folds to be set into vibration.
-As a result, the acoustic onset is presumably much later than the articulatory onset, as has been illustrated in Figure 3.
+As a result, the acoustic onset is presumably much later than the articulatory onset, as has been illustrated in Fig. 3.